Brass and Bronze Sand Casting Foundry in Lancaster, PA

 What Is Green Sand?

 Not all sand has the right consistency for sand casting.
 Green sand is an aggregate of sand, water, bentonite clay and combustibles specifically designed to provide high-quality sand casting results.
 To complete a quality casting, you need the proper green sand casting supplies.
-Green sand is one type of foundry sand.
+Green sand is one type of foundry sand used for mold making.

 Green Sand Composition